rrnewton/Haskell-CnC/README.txt

  ----------------------------------------
  Author: Ryan Newton, Copyright 2009-2010

 This directory contains an implementation of the Intel Concurrent Collections programming model (CnC) for Haskell.
 It works only with GHC.

+If you are looking in this directory, you are probably not using this package through cabal.
+Currently, it contains a Makefile and other scripts that are redundant with the cabal file and will be removed in the future.

 Quick Start:
 -----------------------------------------